Skip Ribbon Commands

 Ages & Stages

-Your baby’s head growth also will slow dramatically during the second year.
-Although she’ll probably gain only about 1 inch (2.5 cm) in head circumference this entire year, by age two she’ll have attained about 90 percent of her adult head size.
+Your baby's head growth also will slow dramatically.
+Although they'll probably gain only about 1 inch (2.5 cm) in head circumference this entire year, by age 2 they'll have attained about 90 percent of their adult head size.

-Your toddler’s looks, however, probably will change more than her size.
-At twelve months, she still looked like a baby, even though she may have been walking and saying a few words.
-Her head and abdomen were still the largest parts of her body, her belly stuck out when she was upright, and her buttocks, by comparison, seemed small—at least when her diaper was off.
-Her arms and legs were still relatively short and soft, rather than muscular, and her face had softly rounded contours.
+Your toddler's looks, however, probably will change more than their size.
+At 12 months old, they still look like a baby.
+Their head and abdomen are still the largest parts of their body.
+Their belly sticks out when they are upright, and their buttocks, by comparison, seem small—at least with their diaper off.
+Their arms and legs are relatively short and soft, rather than muscular, and their face has softly rounded contours.

-All this will change as she becomes more active, developing her muscles and trimming away some of her baby fat.
-Her arms and legs will lengthen gradually, and her feet will start to point forward as she walks, instead of out to the sides.
-Her face will become more angular and her jawline better defined.
-By her second birthday, it will be hard to remember how she looked as an infant.
+All this will change as they become more active, developing muscles and trimming away some of their baby fat.
+Their arms and legs will start to lengthen, and their feet will start to point forward as they walk, instead of to the sides.
+Their face will become more angular, and their jawline better defined.

 Last Updated